A Third of the Way Into 2017, Our All-Astros MVP Ballot

 Oakland 50/1

-With two months worth of precincts checking in, it would appear that Bovada is on the verge of calling this one.
-Now, let's take a quick look at the two big individual awards, the AL MVP:
+With two months' worth of precincts checking in, it would appear that Bovada is on the verge of calling this one.
+Now, let's take a quick look at the two big individual awards, the AL MVP…:

 Aaron Judge -150